The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The Weyl Yang gravity model in (4+N) dimensions

-together with some suitable coupling constant $\hat\lambda$~\cite{kilmister,camenzind75,pavelle76,fairchild77,tseytlin}.
-This gravitational current term is interpreted as the covariant derivative of the Einstein's matter stress-energy tensor by Kilmister~\cite{kilmister66} later Camenzind~\cite{camenzind75} without a variational principle or more conveniently the spin tensor of the matter fields by Fairchild~\cite{fairchild}.
+and it is interpreted as the covariant derivative of the Einstein's matter stress-energy tensor by Kilmister~\cite{kilmister66} later Camenzind~\cite{camenzind75} without a variational principle and more conveniently as the canonical spin-density of the matter fields by Fairchild~\cite{fairchild} and very early by Loos~\cite{Loos}.
 We can also rewrite sourceless field equations (\ref{fe}) in many other ways, see~\cite{baekler,garecki}.